Dorking R.F.C.: John Douglas Youth Development Fund

 The official launch of the John Douglas Youth Development Fund took place on Wednesday 15 March 2017.
-Joined by members of John's family and his former colleagues from Surrey RFU, it was a fitting tribute to a man who gave so much to DRFC and the wider rugby community over many years and whose enormous passion for the sport has benefited so many of our players.
-The primary aim of the JDYDF is to "fund or part fund specific projects or initiatives in the support of obtaining the highest possible standard and engagement of rugby through Dorking Rugby Club with particular emphasis on Youth Development".
+The launch event was attended by Douglas's family and representatives from the Surrey RFU.
+According to the club, the fund's primary objective is to "fund or part fund specific projects or initiatives in the support of obtaining the highest possible standard and engagement of rugby through Dorking Rugby Club with particular emphasis on Youth Development".